Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 Watch Out for Maintenance-Based Denials

 Failing to flush your water heater tank annually is one of the most common reasons claims are denied.
-Document every maintenance visit — even DIY flushes — with dates and photos.
+Document every maintenance visit with dates and photos, including DIY flushes.
 Providers may ask for proof of upkeep before approving a replacement claim.

 Understanding the full picture of what's excluded is critical.
 Our home warranty exclusions guide breaks down the fine print across common denial categories.

 Coverage caps for water heaters vary widely.
-In 2026, many mid-tier plan providers have actually reduced their plumbing system caps — in some cases dropping from $2,000 to as low as $500–$1,000 per item.
-Here's how major providers generally stack up:
+In 2026, many mid-tier plans have tightened plumbing system caps, in some cases dropping to as low as $500 to $1,000 per item.
+Here's how major providers stack up in 2026:

 You can also learn more about home warranty coverage limits to understand exactly what happens when repair costs exceed your plan's cap.